 Do the clothes make the man?

-When a 13 year old boy becomes bar mitzvah in the Jewish community, he is considered “a man.”
+When a 13 year old boy is becoming bar mitzvah in the Jewish community, he is considered “a man.”
 Which really means he is granted all of the rights and obligations of an adult in the Jewish community.
 He can now wear the ritual prayer shawl- the tallit- shown here- and he can be called up to the Torah for a blessing (an aliyah).

 Mikey, shown here in his handsome suit, pink flower, and matching socks and tie gets my best dressed award! 🙂 He picked all of this out himself, says his Mom.
 (When I asked.)